jesperschmidthansen/fdaux/README.md

   <li><code>parameters</code> is the problem parameters (scalar or vector)</li>
   <li><code>retval</code> is a cell list with matrices (with the values for the derivatives for each quantity)</li>
 </ul>
+For the Burgers equation this translates to
 <pre>
 <code>
   function cretval = burgers(timenow, cquantity, nu)
+    # cquantity is the cell list with relevant quantities - here u
     u = cquantity{1};
+    # The derivative
     du = -u.value.*u.grad('forward') + nu*u.laplace();
+    # Return as a cell list
     cretval = {du};
   end
 </code>
 </pre>